-'Dynamo' was the British and to a limited extent French evacuation of British, French and some Belgian troops from the pocket on the Franco-Belgian north coast between Dunkirk in the west and De Panne in the east during the initial collapse of France following 'Sichelschnitt' (26 May/4 June 1940).
+'Dynamo' was the British and to a limited extent French evacuation of British, French and some Belgian troops from the pocket on the Franco-Belgian northern coast between Dunkirk in the west and De Panne in the east during the initial collapse of France following 'Gelb' (26 May/4 June 1940).

 Thereafter increasing German armoured pressure was exerted on the Allied forces to the north-east of the German corridor as the German infantry divisions consolidated along the line of the Somme river.
 The German strategic plan was centred on the elimination of the Allied forces in the north before turning their attention to the French armies in the south, but Hitler was worried about the dangers of committing the all-important German armour to the wet and therefore soft terrain of northern France, and readily accepted the offer of Generalfeldmarschall Hermann Göring that his Luftwaffe could crush the Allied forces while the army merely contained them.

-Without informing the French, the British began the planning process for 'Dynamo', the seaborne evacuation of the BEF, on 20 May.
-The operation’s codename was suggested by the dynamo room which provided electricity in the naval headquarters below Dover Castle.
-It was in this room that Vice Admiral B. H. Ramsay planned the operation and briefed Churchill as it was under way.
+Without informing the French, the British began the planning process for 'Dynamo', the seaborne evacuation of the British Expeditionary Force, on 20 May.
+The operation’s codename was suggested by the dynamo room which provided electricity in the naval headquarters below Dover Castle, for it was in this room that Vice Admiral B. H. Ramsay planned the operation and briefed Prime Minister Winston Churchill as it was under way.
 Under Ramsay’s direction, there began the gathering of ships and other craft for the evacuation.
-On 20 May the BEF sent Colonel G. H. P. Whitfield, the assistant adjutant general, to Dunkirk to start evacuating 'useless mouths'.
+On 20 May the British Expeditionary Force sent Colonel G. H. P. Whitfield, the assistant adjutant general, to Dunkirk to start evacuating 'useless mouths'.
 Immediately overwhelmed by the size and chaotic nature of the retreat, Whitfield decided that he had no option but to send many back without thoroughly checking their credentials, and even officers instructed to stay behind to aid the evacuation disappeared onto the boats.

 The British and French retreat was undertaken in chaotic conditions: abandoned vehicles blocked every road, and the presence of very large and inchoate numbers of refugees further complicated military movement.
 As a result of censorship and the desire not to disturb British morale, the full extent of the unfolding disaster at Dunkirk was not initially publicised.

 Just before 19.00 on 26 May Churchill ordered the formal start of 'Dynamo'.
 By this point some 28,000 men had already departed by sea.
-The initial plan called for the evacuation of 45,000 of the BEF’s men within two days, at which time the German advance was expected to block further evacuation.
-Only 25,000 men escaped during this period, including 7,669 on the first day.
+The initial plan called for the evacuation of 45,000 of the British Expeditionary Force’s men within two days, at which time the German advance was expected to block further evacuation.
+Only 25,000 men escaped during this period, this figure including 7,669 on the first day.

 Göring also urged on Hitler the suggestion that his Luftwaffe, aided by the continued advance of von Bock’s Heeresgruppe 'B' from the east, could complete the defeat of the British.
 One of many senior officers concerned by Göring’s overblown belief in the Luftwaffe’s capacity to bring about a decisive victory was General Franz Halder, chief of the general staff of the Oberkommando des Heeres, who noted that the effective use of air power was wholly dependent upon the weather.
 Moreover, the German aircrews were worn out after two weeks of battle.
 The halt order was sent in clear, and picked up by the British: 'By order of the Führer…attack to the north-west of Arras is to be limited to the general line Lens-Béthune-Aire-St Omer-Gravelines.
 The canal will not be crossed.'